Updated Jan. 6, 2019

 The shortage of affordable housing has pushed the middle class out of the state’s coastal jobs centers—or out of state altogether—while exacerbating a decades-long crisis of homelessness and sending college housing costs into the stratosphere.
-Pension costs weigh on city finances, wildfires rage nearly year-round, the academic achievement gap hobbles prospects for too many poor and brown public school students, and lately the state’s relationship with the federal government has been one of permanent litigation.
+Pension costs weigh on city finances, wildfires rage nearly year-round, the academic achievement gap hobbles prospects for too many public school students, and lately the state’s relationship with the federal government has been one of permanent litigation.

 Over the course of his very long candidacy, Newsom laid out a robust vision.
 In his words: “Guaranteed health care for all.
 A ‘Marshall Plan’ for affordable housing.
 A master plan for aging with dignity.
 A middle-class workforce strategy.
 A cradle-to-college promise for the next generation.
 An all-hands approach to ending child poverty.”

 Newson already has floated the idea of a $1.5 billion one-time boost to early childhood education spending.
 But he hasn’t He hasn’t always detailed how he plans to pay for his promises, nor which policies he would be willing to jettison in the face of political pushback or certain budgetary constraints.

 That changes with his inauguration.
 On key issues, here’s what to expect.

 The governor-elect is a self-described fan of “Big Hairy Audacious Goals,” and they don’t come much bigger, more audacious and presumably more hairy than his plan to solve California’s housing crisis.

 On the campaign trail, he pledged to lead an effort to build 3.5 million units of new housing by 2025, a construction pace Californians haven’t seen since they started keeping track of that type of thing.